My lonely summer

 I got through my lonely week in the caravan somehow.
 I scratched her name in ten-foot high letters on the beach and watched the tide wash it away.
 I wrote love letters I never posted.
 I spent the last of my money on a bunch of red roses to be delivered to her when the ship docked.
 This extravagant gesture was not simply to welcome her back; it was meant somehow to obliterate the gap that was now between us.

 I went back to Southampton to greet her as the ship arrived.
 I felt immediately that something had changed.
 Her greeting seemed perfunctory; I had expected something more affectionate.
 My roses had been delivered but they were in an untidy bunch and some had bent stems.
 I was put in the back of the car and felt ignored with mother and daughter in the front seats.
 I felt even more superfluous when she suggested we pick up a couple of hitchhikers.

 I was devastated; what had happened to her?
 Why was she rejecting me?
 There were hints of a relationship with the ship’s photographer but how far had it gone?
 She had changed somehow in ways that I could not understand.
 I began to realise that my future with her may be uncertain.
 She would be seeking out new things just as I was would be doing in London.

 Back in Birmingham I had a few days to sort out my luggage.
 It would be many years before I could deal with the emotional baggage from that summer.

 Rayner Bourton lived in Selly Park with his aunt.
 We were teenage friends, making a threesome with Roy Harrison.
 Rayner became an actor and was the first Rocky Horror on stage in The Rocky Horror Show.
-Roy became an estate agent and married Sue, the girl I wanted to take home one night.
+Roy became an estate agent and married Sue.